Are you a smart home buyer or an emotional one?

 By Josie Stern

 Home prices in Toronto have almost tripled since 1996 making it very expensive to move worsened by transaction fees like HST, land transfer taxes and real estate commissions.
 The smart consumer does their homework before buying a house and will not fall in love before buying to the point where they lose objectivity.
 When this happens, buyers usually throw due diligence out the window and pay more than they should, forego inspection conditions and don`t consider their future needs potentially costing tens of thousands of dollars.
+If you’re looking to buy a property in the Jacksonville, FL, area then the smart thing to do would be to contact Round Table Realty and check out their selection of amazing properties.
 So what smart things should consumers do that can save a ton of money in the long run?

 Check out who your neighbours are – one of the biggest reasons people move is they don’t get along with their neighbours.
 Moving is very expensive so before you buy a house, knock on a few of the neighbouring houses and ask questions.
 Are there tenanted properties nearby with rowdy tenants, does a hoarder live next door, does the neighbour keep the exterior neat and tidy, do they have noisy dogs, do they play loud music, are they co-operative with sharing the mutual drive?
 Poke around before you buy, you would be amazed what people tell you that could help you avoid making a huge mistake.